All homes have iPads that can be used to support a regular video call so you can keep in touch with your loved one during this time.

 Please note if there is a situation that requires a non-routine visit in extenuating circumstances such as end of life; your General Manager will work with you to ensure that the appropriate precautionary measures are taken to minimise any potential risks.
 You can be assured anyone displaying symptoms or any member of their household who is displaying symptoms will not be allowed to enter the home, all visitors’ temperatures will be taken, infection control measures will also be taken, handwashing and the appropriate PPE will be provided, essential medical visits will continue.

 We are pleased to be welcoming new residents into our homes.
-Prospective residents for residential, nursing, dementia and short-stay respite care are able to book a guided virtual visit with our team.
-In some of our facilities we are also able to accommodate an external tour of the building and gardens viewing various vacant rooms through the windows followed by a confidential chat in one of our comfortable, outdoor visiting suites.
+Prospective residents for residential, nursing, dementia and short-stay respite care are able to book a guided virtual or face to face visit with our team.

 If you would like to book an appointment to have a tour of the home, please contact the General Manager or Customer Relationship Manager.
 Ahead of your visit several measures will be put in place to ensure your safety and that of others.